ScottPolhemus/modular/README.md

 ## Features

 - Flexible page layouts using ACF's flexible content field
-- Grunt workflow and opinionated file structure for developing highly modular themes
+- Gulp workflow and opinionated file structure for developing highly modular themes

 ## How to Use